lawrencec/test-cat/Readme.md

 A simple utility to sniff out files that include js tests and generates a `requirejs` file for use in karma configuration.
-Test*Cat* because it hunts and leaves you a little surprise with what if finds.
+Test*Cat* because it hunts and leaves you a little surprise with what it finds.

 Given a directory tree like so: